Skip to product information

 • Notebook and pen or pencil

-This course is all about learning together — kids, parents, grandparents — by getting our hands in the soil and connecting with the whenua.
+This course is all about learning together, kids, parents, grandparents, getting our hands in the soil and connecting with the whenua and having fun!
 It’s a chance to slow down, notice nature’s rhythms, and explore how we can live more in tune with the land and each other.
 Through simple, hands-on permaculture practices, we start growing a more connected and caring way of life.

 “Modeling an awe and love for nature helps children to express their own appreciation and awe for the natural world.”